 12. Check out the seasonal scoops at Lick Honest Ice Creams, where flavors range from Hazel’s Pumpkin Pie and Spiced Sweet Potato Pie to Caramel Corn and Caramel Apple Cake.

 Scarves and boots go great with spoonfuls of comfort food.
 Get your ladle of fall happiness here:

-10. Sustainable salad bistro Vinaigrette will be serving up a rotating menu of specialty soups throughout the month of October.
-Each week, warm up with a different culture, flavor and tradition like a classic chicken noodle soup, mulligatawny, Philadelphia pepper pot or Thai pumpkin laksa.
+14. Sustainable salad bistro Vinaigrette servies up a rotating menu of specialty soups throughout the month of October.
+Warm up with flavors like a classic Cajun gumbo or a hearty, vegan mushroom stew.